Dimmer (band)

+The 2025 film Life in One Chord, directed by Margaret Gordon, covers the lifespan of Dimmer in the broader story of Shayne Carter's life.

+Early years (1994–1996)

+Dunedin

 Straitjacket Fits split in 1994, "brought low by the vagaries of the international music industry".
 Interviewed in 2012, Shayne Carter said that "I was completely over rock.
 The Dimmer thing was totally anti-rock and I became interested in not only the groove thing but doing quiet music as well."

 Carter moved back to Dunedin, later saying that he "dropped out, I suppose" and "wanted to get grounded after all my running around".
 While there, he began using the name Dimmer as "an umbrella thing...with me as the common denominator".
 The first Dimmer music came from jam sessions in Dunedin.
 Carter explained in 2012 that "I used the name Dimmer because I thought using your own name was really uncool."

 For a short while, a three-piece version of Dimmer coalesced, with Peter Jefferies (This Kind of Punishment, Nocturnal Projections) on drums and Lou Allison on bass.
 Carter and Jefferies had collaborated on singles before – "Randolph's Going Home" in 1986, and "Knocked Out Or Thereabouts" in 1992.

 I still wanted to rock when I formed Dimmer, because I needed to exorcise myself.
 I built a new set of songs with Lou and Peter.
 It's a thing with me to start from scratch with every new band.
 I have to contradict whatever I've just said and I also need to prove that I have somewhere left to go.